John Bodkin Adams: Eastbourne

 Adams arrived in Eastbourne in 1922, where he lived with his mother and his cousin, Sarah Florence Henry.
+In 1927 the Eastbourne Gazette released an article which highlights the suspicious nature of Adams' practice.
+A patient Frederick Eykyn, whom a will worth £3642 was released upon his death, was found died by gunshot wound in his coal cellar.
+While his widow acknowledged his nervous depression, she was insistent he was in a fine mood the night before his death, never made apparent any suicidal ideation or owned a firearm.
+Adams disputed this being one of the first on the scene the Sunday morning Eykyn was found, Eykyn being his long-term patient.
 In 1929, he borrowed £2,000 (equivalent to £100,753 at 2022 prices) from a patient, William Mawhood, and bought an eighteen-room house called Kent Lodge, in Trinity Trees (then known as Seaside Road), a select address.
 Adams would frequently invite himself to the Mawhoods' residence at mealtime, even bringing his mother and cousin.
 He also began charging items to their accounts at local stores without their permission.
 MrsMawhood would later describe Adams to the police as "a real scrounger".
 When Mr Mawhood died in 1949, Adams visited his widow, uninvited, and took a 22-carat-gold pen from her bedroom dressing table, saying he wanted "something of her husband's".
 He never visited her again.

 Gossip regarding Adams's unconventional methods had started by the mid-1930s.
 In 1935, he inherited £7,385 from a patient, Matilda Whitton; her whole estate amounted to £11,465, equivalent to £416,489 and £646,588 respectively at 2022 values.
 Whitton's will was contested by her relatives but upheld in court, though a codicil giving Adams's mother £100 was overturned.
 Adams then began receiving "anonymous postcards" about him "bumping off" patients, as he admitted in a newspaper interview in 1957.
 These were received at a rate of three or four a year until the Second World War, and then commenced again in 1945.